 ©ARTEMIS STUDIO INC - 2025 ALL RIGHTS RESERVED

-Isabel Martinez
+Isabel Martinez & Marco Santoro

 Isabel Martinez is a passionate, sharp, and deeply committed Cuban-American immigration lawyer in her late 30s, practicing in Miami.
-Her identity is strongly rooted in her heritage and her community in Little Havana, where she is respected for her work
+Her identity is strongly rooted in her heritage and her community in Little Havana, where she is respected for her work.

 Her most urgent case involves Mateo, a Venezuelan teenager seeking asylum after his father's disappearance for opposing the Maduro regime.
 The case becomes personal as she fights against a system designed to reject.